By: Author John Cunningham. Published: 2022/08/22 at 1:14 pm

 Such high-performance grade oils are designed for higher-performing engines with tighter tolerances.
 Using them in a mower engine with wider tolerances allows the oil to slip past sealing surfaces and into the combustion chamber, which, as you know, is where it’s burnt and results in smoke.

-All engines will have a preferred oil type which engine manufacturers have tested and so should ideally be followed.
+All engines will have a preferred oil type that engine manufacturers have tested, and so should ideally be followed.

 Failing to use the correct oil type and quantity may void your engine warranty.